 But the reality is that the advertising, PR and promotion we know today have even deeper roots.

-Using moxie, charm, persuasion, psychology, telegraphy, brilliant insight, iconic imagery, a little alcohol, and most importantly the power of the written word, they give birth to the marketing industry and launched a series of campaigns that today, a century and a quarter later and finally dusted off for the world to see, stand out as brilliant strategic plans, the clear forerunners of modern integrated marketing communications.
+Using moxie, charm, persuasion, psychology, telegraphy, brilliant insight, iconic imagery, a little alcohol, and most importantly the power of the written word, they gave birth to the marketing industry and launched a series of campaigns that today, a century and a quarter later and finally dusted off for the world to see, stand out as brilliant strategic plans, the clear forerunners of modern integrated marketing communications.